pystokes/ros_practice/README.md

 ~/catkin_ws/src/ros_practice/src/arm_robot.py
 ```

-You can see a simple robotic arm like this figure.
+You can see a simple robotic arm on gazebo like this figure.

 ![Robotic arm](doc/arm_robot.png)